This article is part of a larger series on Accounting Software.

 - Bulk transaction processing in Books Review: This allows you to process hundreds of transactions in one go, helping you save time and deliver more efficient results for clients.

-- Custom roles: Coming soon, this’ll enable you to select from popular role types, such as admin, payroll manager, and sales manager.
+- Custom roles: Select from popular role types, such as admin, payroll manager, and sales manager.

 QuickBooks Online Accountant Alternatives